chinamike65/hugo-tuolesi/content/book3/book3en.md

 People who are just beginning to learn Buddhism, or those who have a very low level of diligence, have not yet firmed their confidence in the Three Jewels of the Guru, and they cannot control their thoughts, and their troubles will become heavier.

-At this time, it is easy to have retreat or create karma.
+At this time, it is easy to give up or create negative karma.

 However, if you also randomly guess and speculate about your teacher's words and deeds, and have all kinds of thoughts, or even get angry with the teacher and make him unhappy, the bad karma will increase.